SAP-samples/teched2025-DA160/exercises/ex4/README.md

 # Exercise 4 - Activate Data Package and Share Data Products

-In this exercise, we will learn how to activate a Data Package in SAP Business Data Cloud cockpit and then install the included Data Products in the corresponding SAP Datasphere tenant.
-But before we do that, let's take a closer look at what a Data Package is and its key elements.
+In this exercise, we will learn how to activate a Data Package in the SAP Business Data Cloud cockpit and then install the included Data Products in the corresponding SAP Datasphere tenant.
+But before we do that, let's take a closer look at what a Data Package is and what its key elements are.

 ### What is a Data Package?
 A Data package contains sets of related data products for use in modelling projects and pro-code applications.
-All Data packages are available in the SAP Business Data Cloud Cockpit in the **Intelligent Applications and Data Packages**.
+All Data packages are available in the SAP Business Data Cloud Cockpit under the **Intelligent Applications and Data Packages**.

 The activation of a Data Package in SAP BDC Cockpit is a prerequisite to make it available for business users in the Catalog.
 The Data Products of this package are visible in the Catalog after this activation.
 They can be either shared with Databricks for AI/ML use cases or installed in SAP Datasphere which is required for modeling in SAP Datasphere.

-## Exercise 4.1 Guided Tour: Activate Data Pacakge
+## Exercise 4.1 Guided Tour: Activate Data Package

 Due to the technical and time limitations, we will use guided tours for activities in this class which takes long time and affect the whole shared landscape.

 Guided tour is a pre-built, step-by-step interactive walkthrough within a product's demo environment, using tooltips, clear instructions, and highlighted features to lead prospects through key workflows and functionalities.
 When accessing a guided tour, please click the highlighted area to proceed to the next step.

 Start the tour [here](https://tour-viewer.platform.saleo.io/dd7619a5-ef6b-49b6-84d0-f6bac8477db9).
-Explainations are provided below to help you understand the exercise.
+Explanations are provided below to help you understand the exercise.

-### Explainations
+### Explanations

 1. Log into the SAP Business Data Cloud Cockpit, open the tab **Insight Applications and Data Packages**.
 This tab shows all the Intelligent Applications and Data Packages that are available for installation.
 <img src="./images/BDCCockpit_login.png"  width="1000"/>

-2. Select **SAP Accounting and Financial Close Data Products** Data package.
+2. Select the **SAP Accounting and Financial Close Data Products** Data package.
 This data package includes 23 data products.

 3. The overview page provides the following information: